Sravik-Sajja/rung/README.md

 2. Finish the check-in.
 Rung creates one selectable practice plan for each skill that was not mastered; completed plans remain marked when you return.
 3. In a plan, submit one wrong answer.
 Use the three tutor levels—nudge, hint, and guided step—and then submit again.
 4. Finish the plan and open the practice summary.
 It shows correct answers, first-try successes, total attempts, retries, and the questions that needed another try without revealing answer keys.
+5. Use **Plan**, **My Work**, and **Progress** in the student header.
+Plan returns to the current class’s assigned practice sets; My Work shows completed evidence; Progress shows the current skill climb.

 Example learner name: `Alex`.

 ### Teacher flow

 1. Visit `/teacher-workspace` and create a workspace with any teacher/class name.
 2. Copy its join code or link; open it in an incognito window or separate browser profile.
-3. Join as a learner, complete a check-in and some practice, then return to the teacher workspace.
+Join as a learner and complete the check-in.
+For a suggested group, have two learners miss the same skill.
-4. Inspect the heatmap, hover a `Needs support`, `Developing`, or `Not started` cell for the available quick action, and open a group mini-lesson.
+3. Return to the teacher workspace.
+The heatmap is based on those workspace learners and their stored evidence, not the fictional sample class.
+4. Hover a `Needs support` or `Developing` cell and choose **Assign 3Q**.
+Return to that learner, refresh, then open **Plan** to find the assignment under **From your teacher**.
+5. Open **Mini Lesson** from a suggested group (or a `Needs support` cell).
+The route displays the workspace group, an AI-assisted 15–20 minute lesson, validated AI-generated matched practice, and a vetted skill-aligned video.
+6. `Not started` offers a one-time reminder. `Mastered` is informational only.

 Example teacher/class: `Ms. Jordan`, `Period 3 fractions`.